-Contextual Safeguarding: In Practice
+Harm Outside The Home Safeguarding: In Practice

-Schools, peer groups, neighbourhoods, community spaces, and online platforms all hold power: to protect, to expose, to connect, or to isolate.
-This framework invites us to look beyond the individual and family, and toward the social, structural, and environmental factors that shape safety.
+Harm outside the home doesn't respect the boundaries of traditional safeguarding.
+Schools, peer groups, neighbourhoods, community spaces, and online platforms all hold power: to protect, to harm, to connect, or to influence.
+Yet most assessment and planning still centers the individual and the family, leaving the contexts where harm actually occurs untouched.

 -